 Using the settings above, use the remote or self timer to take the photos.
 Here are some more examples of images taken using these techniques.

-I hope this helps you capture great photographs at night.
+I hope this post helps you capture some great shots.
 If you have any questions feel free to send a message or leave a comment below.

 Other posts you may like: